Pennsylvania Gov. Wolf calls for gun reform following mass shooting in Colorado

-HARRISBURG, Pennsylvania (WPVI) -- Pennsylvania Governor Tom Wolf commented Tuesday on the mass shooting tragedy in Colorado that left 10 dead, calling for reform to gun laws here and across the country.
+HARRISBURG, Pennsylvania (WPVI) -- Pennsylvania Governor Tom Wolf called for reform to gun laws on Tuesday following the mass shooting tragedy in Colorado that left 10 dead.

 RELATED: Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65